Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Introduction

-In this study, we propose Retrieve in Style (RIS), a simple and efficient unsupervised framework to tackle both fined-grained facial feature transfer and retrieval.
-The main contribution of RIS over EIS is the discovery of ``sub-membership'' that style channels corresponding to a particular feature (\eg, eyes) must be disentangled per image rather than over full dataset, since meaningful channels for a given feature vary across images.
-As the discovered channels are more specific to each image, RIS achieves more precise face editing for not only spatially coherent facial features (\eg, eyes, nose, mouth) but also the challenging ones for EIS (\ie, hair, pose), and naturally extends to fine-grained facial feature retrieval that was not shown possible in EIS.
-Without the need of per-dataset statistics, RIS eliminates EIS's requirements for a semantic catalog and per-image hyperparameter tuning, and offers better scalability to large problems.
-In addition, RIS shows possibilities for editing and retrieval of {\em real images} when combined with GAN inversion methods, while EIS worked with synthetic images.
+In this study, we propose Retrieve in Style (RIS), a simple and efficient unsupervised framework that tackles both fine-grained facial feature transfer and retrieval.
+Fig.~\ref{fig:teaser} illustrates the capabilities offered by RIS.
+RIS improves EIS in several aspects.
+First, we discover the ``submembership'' property in the style space, showing that style channels corresponding to a particular feature (\eg, eyes) are different for every image and thus must be computed individually instead of over the entire dataset.
+As the discovered channels are image-specific, RIS achieves more precise face editing for not only spatially coherent facial features (\eg, eyes, nose, mouth) but also challenging ones (\ie, hair, pose).
+Second, with the discovered ``submembership'', we show it is possible to eliminate EIS's requirements on per-image semantic catalog and per-image hyperparameter tuning, and offer better scalability to larger problems.
+Third, the image-specific representations naturally extend RIS for fine-grained facial feature retrieval that was not shown possible in EIS.
+Lastly, we demonstrate that RIS offers editing and retrieval of {\em real images} when combined with GAN inversion methods, while EIS worked with synthetic images.
 Although RIS is general and can be applied to a wide range of datasets, this study focuses on faces as there are established conventions on facial parts and its relevance in face retrieval applications (\eg, \cite{megreya2008matching,courtois1981target,bartlett1984typicality,lee2004suspect}).

-Fig.~\ref{fig:teaser} illustrates the capabilities offered by RIS. {\bf Our contributions are:} \begin{compactenum} \item RIS improves over EIS based on our finding of ``sub-membership'', obtaining better controllability over facial features that are spatially coherent (eyes, nose, mouth) and incoherent (hair pose), while requiring no hyperparameter tuning.
+{\bf Our contributions are:} \begin{compactenum} \item RIS improves over EIS based on our finding of ``sub-membership'', obtaining better controllability over facial features that are spatially coherent (eyes, nose, mouth) and incoherent (hair pose), while requiring no hyperparameter tuning.

 \item We obtain feature-specific representations (\eg, eyes, nose, mouth, hair), which enable face retrieval by fine-grained features that are difficult to describe or annotate even for humans.
 To our best knowledge, this is the first work to address the fine-grained retrieval problem without supervision.